ABAtanasov/GalerkinSparseGrids.jl/README.md

 	D_matrix(D::Int, i::Int, k::Int, n::Int;
 			 scheme="sparse")

-We also have the gradient vector that is `D_matrix` over all i, and the Laplacian:
+We also have the gradient vector that is `D_matrix` over all `i`, and the Laplacian:

 	grad_matrix(D::Int, k::Int, n::Int; scheme="sparse")
 	laplacian_matrix(D::Int, k::Int, n::Int; scheme="sparse")

 All these matrices act directly on the coefficient vectors obtained from `vcoeffs_DG`.
 For now, we assume periodic boundary conditions.
 It is not too difficult to generalize away from a periodic boundary.

-In the discontinuous Galerkin method, it is customary to formulate the derivative in the weak sense.
-This is how the method is implemented.
-As is standard, this is done through an integration by parts, leading to the derivative matrix having two summands: one being a boundary term and the other a derivative term on the interior.
+In the discontinuous Galerkin method, it is customary to formulate the derivative in the weak sense, and that is how this method is implemented.
+As is standard, the derivative matrix elements are calculated through an integration by parts, leading to the derivative matrix having two summands: one being a boundary term and the other a derivative term on the interior.

 ## Other Bases

 ### Canonical "Hat" Basis

 To interpolate a multivariate function in the multiresolution (aka hierarchical) scheme of hat-functions (c.f.
-Gerstner & Griebel below) use
+Gerstner & Griebel below) use:

 	coeffs_hat(D::Int, n::Int, f::Function; scheme = "sparse")

-The coefficients are given as a dictionary of CartesianIndex{D} types.
-The keys of the dictionary correspond to multi-levels and corresponding CartesianIndex{D} entries correspond to the set of multi-places at a specific multi-level.
+The coefficients are given as a dictionary of `CartesianIndex{D}` types.
+The keys of the dictionary correspond to multi-levels and corresponding `CartesianIndex{D}` entries correspond to the set of multi-places at a specific multi-level.

 For example in 2-D:

 	coeffs = coeffs_hat(2, n, x->sin(4*x[1]+x[2]); scheme="sparse")

-For either the full or sparse basis coefficients, we can reconstruct the interpolation at a point xs using the `reconstruct_hat(coefficients::Dict{CartesianIndex{D},Array{Float64,D}}, x::NTuple{D,T})` function.
-For example we could take the prior result and evaluate at the point (.4,.6) by
+For either the full or sparse basis coefficients, we can reconstruct the interpolation at a point xs using the `reconstruct_hat(coefficients::Dict{CartesianIndex{D},Array{Float64,D}}, xs::NTuple{D,T})` function.
+For example we could take the prior result and evaluate at the point `(.4,.6)` by

 	reconstruct_hat(coeffs, (.4,.6))